sleekmason/Lilidog/README.md

 - Based on Debian with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be added during installation in the stable build when using the 'expert' installer.

 - These are 'no --recommends' builds.
-This means only the required dependancies are included during package install. <br/>
+This means only the required dependencies are included during package install. <br/>
 This leaves out any recommended or suggested packages, allowing for complete control over package installation. <br/>
 No unwanted packages will be installed by default.
 This can be changed after install if desired. <br/>

-- Tint2 panel by default, with an options for FbPanel.
-Try them both under 'Toggles' in the menu.
+- Tint2 is the panel by default, with an options for FbPanel.
+Look under Toggles in the menu for some other nifty options, <br/>
+as well including toggles for the position (top or bottom), autohide, Tint2 time format (12/24H), and on/off.
+A separate <br/>
+keybind is included to toggle the panel on/off: "Super + p".

 - Jgmenu is the menu for all versions.
 Huge amount of customization available. <br/>
-Go to menu -> configuration -> jgmenu.conf for how to change items.
-For themes, go to Jgmenu Theme Changer and use "o" or "g".
+Go to menu -> configuration -> jgmenu.conf for how to change and add items.

 - Wallpapers - Handled by Feh.
 Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
 Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers. <br/>
 You can also right-click on any image you choose from the file manager to set as background wallpaper.
 Other right-click <br/>
 options for images include rotation and copying to ~/Pictures.wallpapers.
 A random wallpaper toggle is included.

 - Grub background changer opens a window to choose your own images.
+Lilidog ships with six to give you an intitial <br/>
+choice before finding your own to add to the collection.

 - There are shortcuts for xfce4-power-manager in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

 - Xscreensaver and other handy startup apps readily available through the toggles in the menu, <br/>
-or can be activated on login by adding to the autostart cconfiguration file.
+or can be activated on login by adding to the autostart configuration file.

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.
+Look under Configuration in the menu to change items.

 - Wbar for icons on the desktop if desired. activate from Toggles in the menu.
 Fun to configure!

 - Thunar is the default file manager.
 Custom right-click options are already added as well.
+These include everything from <br/>
+"Open as Root', to different rotations and sizing of pics, to comparisons of files using Meld.
+And more.

-- Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)
+- Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Xfce4-terminal. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

 - Xfce4-terminal is default, with URXVT also installed.
 Use "App Alternatives in the menu <br/>